pkrobinette/nODE-reachability/spring_mass_damp/README.md

 # Spring Mass Damper System

 ## Dynamics
-The SMDS consists of a mass attached to a wall by both a spring and a damper.
+The spring mass damper system (SMDS) consists of a mass attached to a wall by both a spring and a damper.
 The forces of motion are in the horizontal (+x, -x) direction, eliminating the effects of gravity on the equations.
 The figure below shows this system as well as the constants associated with both the spring and the damper.

 <p align="center">
 <img src="./images/Mass-Spring-Damper.png" alt="sys diagram" width="400" height="300">